 THE OAXACAN HISTORIC ORGANS

 The outstanding collection of seventy-two baroque pipe organs is one of Oaxaca´s lesser-known cultural treasures.
 Built between 1686 and 1891, these organs remain today as evidence of a glorious musical past when Oaxaca was the third most important center of music in New Spain, after Mexico City and Puebla, and a church was not considered complete unless it had an organ.
 Beginning in the 1990s, a growing awareness and appreciation of these marvelous instruments has led to conservation and restoration projects, concerts, and festivals throughout the state.

 Although many hundreds of organs have existed in Oaxaca since 1544 (the earliest archival reference to an organ), over the course of time most of them have been lost due to normal deterioration, natural disasters, neglect, and/or willful destruction.
-Eight organs have been restored, reconstructed, or repaired and are now playable, while the remaining sixty-four instruments exist in varying states of conservation.
+Nine organs have been restored, reconstructed, or repaired and are now playable, while the remaining sixty-three instruments exist in varying states of conservation.
 Some are represented only by an empty exterior case or some interior parts, while others are completely intact and may be restored someday.
 But despite their condition, the relatively small sample of seventy-one organs is enough to reveal a fascinating panorama of construction techniques and musical characteristics spanning over two hundred years.
 Furthermore, it is almost certain that there are still more organs in Oaxacan villages waiting to be discovered, and it is urgent to register them before they disappear.

 OF THE OAXACAN ORGANS